presooo/php-solid-principles/liskov-substitution/README.md

 4. Child function post-conditions cannot be lesser than parent function post-conditions.

 5. Exceptions thrown by child method must be the same as or inherit from an exception thrown by the parent method.

+# How to achieve
+The behavior of the sub-classes must respect the contract established in the super-class Maintain functional correctness to be able to apply OCP